Updated: 17-02-2026 at 3:30 PM

 One-Stop Centre Scheme: According to a report by the National Crime Bureau, there were more than 4 lakh women who reported a case of violence against them.
 Violence against women comes in different forms, like domestic violence, sexual assault, honour killings, dowry-related abuse, acid attacks, and much more.
 To tackle this, the Ministry of Women and Child Development launched the Sakhi One Stop Centre Scheme on April 1, 2015, to provide support for women against the violence that they face.

-As per the data from India’s National Crime Record Bureau (NCRB), in 2022 alone about 90 rapes were reported every day in India.
+As per the data from India’s National Crime Record Bureau (NCRB), in 2022 alone, about 90 rapes were reported every day in India.
 But these crime figures do not paint the entire picture.
-The actual data is likely to be more as many such crimes go unreported due to the fear of societal backlash or the lack of faith in police investigation.
+The actual data is likely to be more, as many such crimes go unreported due to the fear of societal backlash or the lack of faith in police investigation.

 Another reason is the obvious relationship between poverty and violence in India.
 The lack of gender education and the treacherous path of justice make the situation worse.